4creators/jxrlib/doc/readme.txt

    jxrencoderdecoder\Debug\JXREncApp\JXREncApp.exe

-The main directory contains a Unix/Linux compatible make file for building the encoder and decoder, including support for big endian or little endian processor architecture.
+The main directory contains a Unix/Linux compatible make file for building the encoder and decoder, and associated libraries, including support for big endian or little endian processor architecture.
 It is the developer's responsibility to properly organize all the source files according to the paths defined in this make file for its correct  operation.
 This is provided as a convenience for cross-platform developers and to demonstrate the correct operation of the encoder and decoder on big endian systems.

+To build static libraries:

+   make

+To build shared libraries:

+   make SHARED=1

 The JPEG XR Image Coding Spectification provides a detailed specification of the compression encoder and decoder algorithms plus the detailed structure of the